Dewalt-arch/pimpmyadlab/readme.md

     - You will be presented with a menu

   - Select Menu Option S
-    - Script must be run 2 times to fully complete Domain Contoller Install/Configure
+    - Script must be run 2 times to fully complete Workstation installation and configuation
     - HYDRA-DC Domain Controller must already be completed and running to setup this workstation

   - Run 1 - Sets the name of the computer to Spiderman, reboots